QinyueZheng/linguistic_datastory/index.md

 ### Politeness
 Linguistic politeness can show consideration for the feelings and desires of one’s interlocutors.
 To create and uphold interpersonal relationships, the politeness in conversations can be informative.
 We measure the politeness of each utterance using the Stanford Politeness classifier and use these scores to predict the conversation trends.
 The resulting model achieves a cross-validation accuracy of 52% with 95% bootstrapped confidence.

-### Talktiveness
+### Talkativeness
 The amount of communication flowing between the speakers is also relative to the relation among speakers.
 To quantify the talkativeness, we simply use the number of words sent in each conversation as the feature to predict whether the conversation will go awry.
 The resulting model achieves a cross-validation accuracy of 50% with 95% bootstrapped confidence.

 ### Integrated features
 Finally, we integrated all the selected features to test their predictive power.
 The result of the logistic regression model achieves a cross-validation accuracy of 53% with 95% bootstrapped confidence.
 This indicates that the classifier is able to exploit subtle linguistic signals that surface in the conversation.

-To sum up, **sentiment**, **politeness** and **talktiveness** features all capture a consistent signal that characterizes people's language when the conversations are about to go awry.
+To sum up, **sentiment**, **politeness** and **talkativeness** features all capture a consistent signal that characterizes people's language when the conversations are about to go awry.

 ## Ha!
 I Knew It!
 So far so good.
 In this datastory, we study how the subtle linguistic imbalance signals relate to future conversational failure.
-We focus on the particularly perplexing scenario, in which one participant of a civil conversation later attack other people in verbal, and finally leading this conversation into the awry way.
-To this end, by delve into a new juicy real-world dataset, we extend the proposed computational framework in (<span style="color:blue">Niculae et al., 2015</span>) for analyzing how linguistic cues, like sentiment, politeness, and talktiveness in a conversation are tied to its future trajectory.
+We focus on the particularly perplexing scenario, in which one participant of a civil conversation later attack other people verbally, and finally leading this conversation into an awry way.
+To this end, by delve into a new juicy real-world dataset, we extend the proposed computational framework in (<span style="color:blue">Niculae et al., 2015</span>) for analyzing how linguistic cues, like sentiment, politeness, and talkativeness in a conversation are tied to its future trajectory.

-Extensive analysis of the linguistic cues show that the subtle imbalance signals of these cues have the predictive power to predict the fate of an initial civil conversation.
+Extensive analysis of the linguistic cues shows that the subtle imbalance signals of these cues have the predictive power to predict the fate of an initial civil conversation.
 While the effects we find are subtle, they verify that it is possible to achieve such an objective via linguistic cues.
 There are also some limitations in our analysis.
-We only explore sentiment, politeness and talktiveness, which show only subtle predictive powers.
+We only explore sentiment, politeness and talkativeness, which show only subtle predictive powers.
 It might be possible to utilize some other linguistic cues to achieve better prediction.
-Besides, the single concept “Politeness” actually consists of multiple politeness strategies.
+Besides, the single concept of “Politeness” actually consists of multiple politeness strategies.
 For example, asking direct questions, using 2<sup>nd</sup> person starts, initiate the dialogues with please etc. In our work, we only take the average score calculated under the Stanford paradigm as input for prediction.
 More specific politeness strategies can be adapted for further study.

 <br>
 <center>